• Skip to primary navigation

 Its crust is not as crunchy, but it still has a light crispness that goes well with various fillings.

-Both promise a delightful experience.
+Both promise a nice experience.

 Similarities Between Birote and Bolillo